TechnicJelle/CMGT_GraduationReport/report.typ

 and recommendations.
 You will find this information in the relevant section on Brightspace._
 ]

-I recommend that Rythe continue with the development of the LLRI2 library, and hire me to do so, as I have already done a lot of research and prototyping for it.
+I recommend that Rythe continue with the development of the LLRI2 library.
+I propose they hire me to do so, as I have already done a lot of research and prototyping for it.

 It should also be considered to use SDL3's GPU API as the base for the LLRI2 library, and fork it to add the more modern GPU features that Rythe wants to support,